 Counseling Services support the emotional, social and psychological well being of students.

-Survivor Advocacy and Resource Center, available from 8 a.m. to 5 p.m., Monday through Friday.
-After hours, select option 1 from the phone menu to leave a confidential voicemail, or option 2 to reach the 24/7 confidential advocacy hotline.
+CAPE Survivor Advocacy Services, available from 9 a.m. to 5 p.m., Monday through Friday.
+After hours, select option 2 to reach the office and leave a confidential voicemail.
 Provides crisis stabilization and support for survivors of interpersonal and gender-based violence.

 (541) 737-2030 or email@example.com

 - Report a Concern at OSU-Cascades -If you experience a concern related to sexual assault, violence or abuse, or any other issue, you can contact Jane Reynolds at OSU-Cascades and/or you can report it online.

 - Sexual assault reporting and response services at OSU main campus: OSU Office of Equal Opportunity and Access (541-737-3556)